Natural Health Products

 • to help in healing of wounds (minor) and cuts

-There is not enough reliable scientific evidence to show whether lungwort is effective for these uses.
+There is not enough reliable scientific evidence to show whether lungwort is effective for any of these uses.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.